History And Art Of Marbling

 Swimming In Color

 Youtube, of course, has myriad how-to videos for those of you who would like to try this at home.
 Or you can begin your research into the slow and still world of suminagashi with this stunning site.
-For more information about the Turkish art of ebru, I recommend starting with Muslim Heritage’s page on the tradition of the technique.
+For more information about the Turkish art of ebru, I recommend starting with Muslim Heritage’s page on the technique.

 We at SoCo believe that sustainability is not just a lifestyle – it is life.
 Working with the Earth, for the benefit of all, is tantamount to becoming the best society we can be.
 Perhaps modern technology has made things easier, but it certainly does not always make them better.
-In this continuing series, we aim to highlight those artists and techniques that should not be forgotten, and hopefully are never overlooked.
+In this continuing series, we aim to highlight those artists and techniques that should not be forgotten.
 By remembering how we started, perhaps we can find a better way to move forward.
 Please let us know in the comments if there’s a particular artist or technique you would like to see highlighted.
 This post is the second article on our “Artisan Series,” you may check out posts you missed in this series using this link.